Nicola Sturgeon defies calls to scrap classroom face mask rules

-Nicola Sturgeon has resisted calls for a loosening of classroom mask wearing requirements in schools.
+Nicola Sturgeon has resisted calls for an easing of face mask requirements in Scottish classrooms.

-In her latest Covid update to MSPs, the First Minister said the Scottish Government was "not recommending any immediate change" to its Reducing Covid Risks in Schools guidance.

-She also highlighted data showing coronavirus case rates among the under-15s are rising significantly.
+In her latest Covid update to MSPs, the First Minister said the Government was "not recommending any immediate change" to its coronavirus safety guidance for schools and highlighted data showing case rates among the under-15s are rising.

+However, she also stressed the guidance was being kept under "close and regular review".

+Face masks are currently compulsory for all school staff and secondary pupils.

 It comes after the Scottish Conservatives said they believed the time was right for SNP ministers to "end the mixed messaging coming out of the Scottish Government by listening to their advisors and ending the restriction immediately".